-West Hills Community College District has a rich history of serving the educational needs of the west side of the San Joaquin Valley for more than 80 years.
+West Hills Community College District has a rich history of serving the educational needs of the west side of the San Joaquin Valley for almost 90 years.

 While classes were offered as early as 1964 in Lemoore, a classroom and office were built in 1981 on land purchased from the city and named the Kings County Center.
 In the early 1990s, the California Postsecondary Commission designated West Hills College as the community college provider to the Hanford and Armona areas.